nethesis/googletts/README.rst

 No

-* Does this module supports other engines different than Google Cloud Text to Speech?
+* Does this module support engines different than Google Cloud Text to Speech?

 No

-* Does this project has been made with or by Google?
+* Does this project have been made with or by Google?

 No